-As a University and as a School we are committed to equality and diversity and work hard to ensure that we are gender inclusive.
+As a University and as a Department we are committed to equality and diversity and work hard to ensure that we are gender inclusive.

 We have an unusually high number of women among our academic staff, compared to other UK universities - 24% of the total.

-People in the School of Computer Science have the aim of ensuring that the School is a fair environment for learning, working, and research - and would love to see more women join us to study computer science.
+People in the Department of Computer Science have the aim of ensuring that the Department is a fair environment for learning, working, and research - and would love to see more women join us to study computer science.

 Computer Science is such an exciting and creative subject area, and comes with very good career options in a broad range of application areas.

-Professor Robert Stevens / Head of the School of Computer Science
+Professor Robert Stevens / Head of the Department of Computer Science

 Some of our activities show how important this is to us.